ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 **Parameters:**

 - **media**: An HMTL or p5.js image, video, or canvas element to run the estimation on.
-- **callback(output, error)**: A callback function to handle the output of the estimation.
-See below for an example output passed into the callback function:
+- **callback(results, error)**: A callback function to handle the results of the pose estimation.
+See below for an example of the model's results:

   ```javascript
   [